Yeshiva University’s ‘Torah Umada Journal’

 Summing up, Fuss states:

-“As we have seen, the tradition of the Jewish transmittal of scientific knowlege goes back to ancient times and finds support from non-Jewish sources as well.
+“As we have seen, the tradition of the Jewish transmittal of scientific knowledge goes back to ancient times and finds support from non-Jewish sources as well.
 This does not necessarily mean that it is historically correct.
 It does indicate, however, that Jews from time immemorial, have been seekers of the rational meaning of life and that they were perceived to be an important link the chains of transmission of the ancient Near Eastern wisdom.
 It is well known that there was a constant struggle throughout the generations between those who saw the value of non-Torah study and those who would exclude any disciplines other than Torah.
 Yet the students of science and philosophy were able to find comfort and refuge in an old tradition to justify their position.”

 Fuss quoted statements according to which the sciences “were stolen from the Jews.”
 May we add here a similar claim with regard to the art of music?
 The medieval Hebrew poet Immanuel of Rome writes in his Mahbarot (Sixth Mahberet_ “What says the art of music to the Christians?
 I have been stolen from the Land of the Hebrews.”